Embedding Dimension Phenomena in Intersection Complete Codes: Introduction

 \begin{definition} Let $\U = \{U_1,\ldots, U_n\}$ be a collection of convex sets in $\R^d$ and let $\C = \code(\U)$.
 The collection $\U$ is called a \emph{$k$-flexible sunflower} if $[n]\in\C$, and all other codewords have weight at most $k$.
 The $U_i$ are called \emph{petals} and $U_{[n]}$ is called the \emph{center} of $\U$. \end{definition}

-The following theorem tells us that if a $k$-flexible sunflower $\U$ in $\R^d$ has ``enough petals," then sampling a point from each petal and taking the convex hull always yields a point in the center of $\U$.
+The following theorem tells us that if a $k$-flexible sunflower $\U$ in $\R^d$ has ``enough" petals, then sampling a point from each petal and taking the convex hull always {covers} a point in the center of $\U$.
 Our proof of this theorem is given in Section \ref{sec:flexible} and relies on an application of Tverberg's theorem.
-By considering a set of line segments in $\R^2$ which meet at a point, one can see that this result does not hold for closed convex sets.

 \begin{theorem} Let $\U = \{U_1,\ldots, U_n\}$ be an open $k$-flexible sunflower in $\R^d$.
 Suppose that $n\ge dk+1$, and for each $i\in[n]$ let $p_i\in U_i$.
 Then $\conv\{p_1,\ldots, p_n\}$ contains a point in the center of $\U$.
 Moreover, if $d\ge 2$ this result may fail when $n < dk+1$. \end{theorem}